NiccoloAbate/EndlessRunner/README.md

 Code for beat tracking is initialized in the create() method of Play (134-148) and updated in the update() method of Play (253-260, with on-8th, on-beat, and on-measure callbacks handled in the following blocks of code).
 The beat position stored in these variables is used throughout the rest of the Play scene.

-Programmable note sequences (used for tutorial for example) or random note generation best of difficulty patterns.
+Programmable note sequences (used for tutorial for example) or random note generation based off of difficulty patterns.
 Tutorial sequence creation (src/scenes/play.js 181-188).
 Programmed sequence playback (src/scenes/play.js 269-285).
 Random note difficulty patterns creation (src/scenes/play.js 163-173).
 Random note generation based on difficulty patterns (src/scenes/play.js 288-305)

 Audio effects include: